alesee/text-classification-with-rnn/README.md

-# Toxic comment classification
+# Text classification with RNN
-This notebook shows how to use Torchtext, PyTorch & the FastAI library to build and train a LSTM text classifier for the Kaggle Toxic Comment Classification Challenge competition.
+This notebook shows how to use Torchtext, PyTorch & the FastAI library to preprocess, build and train a RNN text classifier for the Kaggle Toxic Comment Classification Challenge competition.